MichalOpoka/ecfr/cfr/title-30-Mineral-Resources/chapter-XII-Office-Natural-Resources-Revenue-Department-Interior/subchapter-A-Natural-Resources-Revenue/part-1206-Product-Valuation/subpart-A-General-Provisions-Definitions/section-1206.20.md

 *Lease products* mean any leased minerals, attributable to, originating from, or allocated to a lease or produced in association with a lease.

 *Lessee* means any person to whom the United States, an Indian Tribe, and/or individual Indian mineral owner issues a lease, and any person who has been assigned all or a part of record title, operating rights, or an obligation to make royalty or other payments required by the lease.
-Lessee includes:

-(1) Any person who has an interest in a lease.
+Lessee includes any person who has an interest in a lease.

-(2) In the case of leases for Indian coal or Federal coal, an operator, payor, or other person with no lease interest who makes royalty payments on the lessee's behalf.

 *Like quality* means similar chemical and physical characteristics.